ahmadswalih/indiannumber-detection-backend/README.md

 # Video Upload and License Plate Recognition Backend

-This project is a Node.js backend application that handles video uploads, extracts frames from the video, and uses a license plate recognition API to identify and authenticate vehicles.
+This project is a Node.js backend application that handles video uploads, extracts frames from the video, and uses a license plate recognition SDK to identify and authenticate vehicles.

 ## Features